 The Company's life insurance subsidiaries and cemetery and mortuary subsidiaries realize cash flow from premiums, contract payments and sales on personal services rendered for cemetery and mortuary business, from interest and dividends on invested assets, and from the proceeds from the sale or maturity of investments.
 The mortgage subsidiaries realize cash flow from fees generated by originating and refinancing mortgage loans and fees from mortgage loans held for sale that are sold to investors into the secondary market.
 It should be noted that current conditions in the financial markets and economy may affect the realization of these expected cash flows.
 The Company considers these sources of cash flow to be adequate to fund future policyholder and cemetery and mortuary liabilities, which generally are long-term, and adequate to pay current policyholder claims, annuity payments, expenses related to the issuance of new policies, the maintenance of existing policies, debt service, and to meet current operating expenses.
-As of March 31, 2023, the Company was not in compliance with the net income covenant on its warehouse line with U.S. Bank and has received or is in the process of receiving waivers from the warehouse banks.
-In the unlikely event the Company is required to repay the outstanding advances of approximately \$8,900,000 on the Texas Capital Bank N.A. warehouse line that has not provided a covenant waiver, the Company has sufficient cash and borrowing capacity on the warehouse lines that have provided covenant waivers to fund its origination activities.
+As of June 30, 2023, the Company was not in compliance with the net income covenant and has received or is in the process of receiving waivers from the warehouse banks.
+In the unlikely event the Company is required to repay the outstanding advances of approximately \$7,100,000 on the warehouse line that has not provided a covenant waiver, the Company has sufficient cash and borrowing capacity on the warehouse lines that have provided covenant waivers to fund its origination activities.
+The Company has done an internal analysis of its funding capacities of both internal and external sources and has determined that there are sufficient funds to continue its business model.
+The Company continues to negotiate other warehouse lines with other lenders.

-During the three month periods ended March 31, 2023 and 2022, the Company's operations used cash of \$16,074,000 and provided cash of \$72,509,000, respectively.
+During the six month periods ended June 30, 2023 and 2022, the Company's operations provided cash of \$2,181,000 and \$97,639,000, respectively.
 The decrease in cash provided by operations was due primarily to decreased proceeds from the sale of mortgage loans held for sale.